-The Board's Directors are accountable to the shareholders for the Group's performance and governance.
+The Board is accountable to shareholders for the Group's performance and governance.
 Management is responsible for implementing the Group's strategy and objectives, and for carrying out the day-to-day management and control of the Group's affairs.